ilya0/interviewchallenges/Clicktool/nodejsdatabase/README.md

-# nodetodoappscotchio
-simple todo list app
+# Anglar 1 and Node.js app

-### Fully functioning web app using angular for the front end and node.js and mongodb on the back end
+This app uses angular 1, bootstrap and node.js for the back end to store, retrieve and show 3 parameters of an element
-### Mongo services provided with mlab.